Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Jacob Shulman - Mellanox Technologies Ltd.

-We we do not disclose our investments in private companies, James.
+We do not disclose our investments in private companies, James.

 James Kisner - Jefferies LLC